awsdocs/aws-cdk-guide/v2/migrate.md

 Use `--language` to specify the programming language of the new CDK app\.

 **AWS account and AWS Region**
 The AWS CDK CLI retrieves AWS account and AWS Region information from default sources\.
-For more information, see [Environments](environments.md)\.
+For more information, see [Environments for the AWS CDK](environments.md)\.
 You can use `--account` and `--region` options with `cdk migrate` to provide other values\.

 **Output directory of your new CDK project**
 By default, the AWS CDK CLI will create a new CDK project in your working directory and use the value you provide with `--stack-name` to name the project folder\.
 If a folder with the same name currently exists, the AWS CDK CLI will overwrite that folder\.